kivymd/KivyMD/README.md

 Documentation
 =============

-Some very early documentation can be found at our project's website, other than that we recommend checking the [demos/kitchen_sink/main.py](https://github.com/HeaTTheatR/KivyMD/blob/master/demos/kitchen_sink/main.py) file for examples.
+Some very early documentation can be found at our project's website, other than that we recommend checking the [demos/kitchen_sink/main.py](https://github.com/HeaTTheatR/KivyMD/blob/master/demos/kitchen_sink/main.py) file for examples or [look hehre](https://github.com/HeaTTheatR/KivyMD/wiki/MDUserAnimationCard).

 Installation and use with Buildozer
 ===================================